310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 (I mean, it's pretty neat how aquariums have all kinds of stuff you wouldn’t be able to find, even if you went for a dive in the ocean.)

-(Let's see… What kind of fish i--Wait, huuuh?!)
+(Let's see… What kind of fish i--Wait, huuuh!?)
 {% endbubble %}

 {% img (Aquarium ♪) Kanata Shinkai CG.png %}